angular/angular/adev/src/content/tutorials/learn-angular/steps/20-inject-based-di/README.md

 In `app.component.ts`, using the `inject()` function inject the `CarService` and assign it to a property called `carService`

-Note: Notice the difference between the property `carService` and the class `CarService`.
+NOTE: Notice the difference between the property `carService` and the class `CarService`.

 </docs-step>